SAP-archive/teched2020-ANA363/exercises/ex1/README.md

 ### Step 5

-When asked to choose where you would like to get your data, choose to upload a file.Important!
+When asked to choose where you would like to get your data, choose to upload a file.

+Important!
 Choosing either to upload data or to connect to a source will create an new embedded dataset, where the dataset exists inside the story and is not accessible from anywhere else.

 ![][image-5]
 ### Step 6

 Download AWOIS_Wrecks.csv if you have not already done so.

 Click Select Source File to choose the file.

 ![][image-6]
 ### Step 7

 Select the location where you have saved AWOIS_Wrecks.csv.

+Click Import.

-Click Import.Give your dataset a name when prompted.
+Give your dataset a name when prompted.

 ![][image-7]
 ### Step 8